Donders-Institute/Radboud-FUS-measurement-kit/README.md

 ### Hardware

 The hardware files are stored as native solidworks files and as step format.
 The main assembly file: W0003510-00-01-SonoRover One.SLDASM will contain all references to part files and subassemblies.
+REFERENCE TO MANUAL.

 ### Software